cHemingway/PlotJuggler/COMPILE.md

 You need to install first [Qt](https://www.qt.io/download-open-source) and [git](https://desktop.github.com/).

-## Installing Qt
-- Download the Qt Online installer and run it, you will need to create an account
-- Qt 5.15 will not be shown by default, so you need to select "archive" packages and refresh
-      - Now you can install Qt5.15.2 OK

 **Visual studio 2019 (16)**, that is part of the Qt 5.15.x installation, will be used to compile PlotJuggler.